invertase/react-native-firebase/docs/enabling-multidex.md

 android {
     defaultConfig {
         // ...
-        multiDexEnabled true // <-- ADD THIS in the defaultConfig sectino }
+        multiDexEnabled true // <-- ADD THIS in the defaultConfig section }
     // ...
 }